sagemath/sage-archive-2023-02-01/src/doc/en/faq/faq-usage.rst

 ..
 CODE-BLOCK:: text

-    TypeError: function not supported for these types, and can't coerce safely to supported types.
+    TypeError: function not supported for these types, and can...t coerce safely to supported types.

 When you type in numbers into Sage, the pre-processor converts them to a base ring, which you can see by doing::